Sevens Card Game Scoring PDF & More

 Take inspiration from the classic UNO rules and use the same scoring system, add up everyone who has cards left and award the winning player the combined score.

-Sevens Card Game Scoring: Card Values
+Sevens the Card Game Scoring: Card Values

 Work scoring out as follows: